Pride Toronto

 Pride Toronto is an annual event held in Toronto, Ontario, Canada, in June each year to celebrate the LGBTQ community in the Greater Toronto Area.
 The centre of the festival is the city's Church and Wellesley village, while the parade and marches are primarily routed along the nearby Yonge Street, Gerrard Street and Bloor Street.
 In 2014, the event served as the fourth international WorldPride.

 The first parade occurred in June 1981.
 For most of its history, Pride was a seven-to-ten day festival centred on the final week in June, with the parade falling on either the last weekend in June or the first weekend in July depending on the year's circumstances.
 Since 2016, the entire month of June has been declared Pride month, with a program of events throughout the month leading up to the parade.

+The event is the second largest Pride in the world with almost 3 million attendees every year.

 History

 Toronto's Pride Week evolved out of the mass protests that followed the 1981 Toronto bathhouse raids, and celebrated its 25th anniversary in 2005.
 In the 2005 parade, newly appointed Toronto police chief Bill Blair became the first chief of police in the city's history to personally take part in the parade.
 He marched alongside politicians of all parties, including several federal and provincial cabinet ministers and Mayor David Miller.

-Pride Toronto officials said that Pride Week 2009 drew an estimated one million people to Toronto and contributed C$136 million to the city's economy, and state that they expect WorldPride to be significantly bigger.
+Pride Toronto officials said that Pride Week 2009 drew an estimated one million people to Toronto and contributed to the city's economy, and state that they expect WorldPride to be significantly bigger.
 The actual numbers turned out to be closer to 2 million visitors.
 Economic impact was first reported at $286 million in 2014 and later updated to $719 million.